Expunction for Human Trafficking Victims

 Additional Resources

 FDLE on Human Trafficking Expunction in Florida – Visit the website of the Florida Department of Law Enforcement to learn more about the special provision of Florida law that permits the victim of human trafficking to petition for expungement of a criminal history report related to that status as a victim.
-Find out why this entirely judicial proceeding does not require an application for certification of eligibility.
+Find out why this entire judicial proceeding does not require an application for certification of eligibility.

-This article was last updated on Thursday, December 12, 2019.
+This article was last updated on Thursday, December 7, 2023.